Business Customers - Terms & Conditions of Sale

 means the reference number for your Order; and

-means The Deeside Water Company, a limited company registered in Scotland under SC457187, whose registered address is 1 George Square, Glasgow G2 1AL and whose main trading address is The Stables, Pannanich Wells, Ballater, Aberdeenshire AB35 5SJ.
+means The Deeside Water Company, a limited company registered in Scotland under SC457187, whose registered address and main trading address is The Stables, Pannanich Wells, Ballater, Aberdeenshire AB35 5SJ.

 2. Information About Us

-2.1 Our brand name Deeside Mineral Water and Site, www.deesidewater.co.uk are owned and operated by The Deeside Water Company, a limited company registered in Scotland under SC457187, whose registered address is 1 George Square, Glasgow G2 1AL and whose main trading address is The Stables, Pannanich Wells, Ballater, Aberdeenshire AB35 5SJ.
+2.1 Our brand name Deeside Mineral Water and Site, www.deesidewater.co.uk are owned and operated by The Deeside Water Company, a limited company registered in Scotland under SC457187, whose registered address and main trading address is The Stables, Pannanich Wells, Ballater, Aberdeenshire AB35 5SJ.

 2.2 Our VAT number is GB 658 5096 96.